McConkeyLab/2024_aragaki-src/manuscript.typ

 = TODO
-- Mat & Met: experimental mets, statistical analysis
+- Results
+    - All
+        - Formatting
+        - Calculate EMT and progression scores for all - common thread?
+        - Use exact (shortened) p-value instead of stars
+    - Progression score SRC correlation - focus on just that signature
-- Res: Fig2: Check to see if SRC is associated with progression score
+    - Figure 2: Check to see if SRC is associated with progression score
-- Res: Figs: export figures at same height
-- Res: Fig3: Deal with ramifications of removing panels
+    - Figure 3: Deal with ramifications of removing panels
-- All: Calculate EMT and progression scores for all - common thread?
+    - MTT
-- Res: Fig MTT: tt between NT and 004 at each dose
+        - tt between NT and 004 at each dose
-- Res: Fig MTT: Add CI in caption
+        - Add CI in caption
-- WBs
+    - Western blots
-- Figures from Yujiro
+    - _in vivo_: Figures from Yujiro
-- Single timepoint for PCR
+    - KD works: show single timepoint for PCR
+- Mat & Met
+    - Experimental mets
+    - Statistical analysis
 - Discussion

 #bibliography("./sources.bib", style: "nature")